 Persistent low flow problem - displays on the fifth occurrence of an HFL message within a 24 hour period.
 Heater circuit is deactivated but other spa functions continue to operate normally.
-Check water level in spa and add if necessary.
+Check water level in spa and add if necessary, also ensure the filter is clean.
 If water level is okay, make sure that pumps are primed and all gate valves are fully opened.
 Press any topside panel pad to reset.